hhxsv5/laravel-s/README.md

     ```
     If your project is `Lumen`, you also need to manually load the configuration `$app->configure('prometheus');` in `bootstrap/app.php`.

-3. Configure `global` middleware: `Hhxsv5\LaravelS\Components\Prometheus\PrometheusMiddleware`.
-In order to count the request time consumption as accurately as possible, PrometheusMiddleware must be the `first` global middleware, which needs to be placed in front of other middleware.
+3. Configure `global` middleware: `Hhxsv5\LaravelS\Components\Prometheus\RequestMiddleware`.
+In order to count the request time consumption as accurately as possible, RequestMiddleware must be the `first` global middleware, which needs to be placed in front of other middleware.

-4. Register ServiceProvider: `Hhxsv5\LaravelS\Components\Prometheus\PrometheusServiceProvider`.
+4. Register ServiceProvider: `Hhxsv5\LaravelS\Components\Prometheus\ServiceProvider`.

 5. Configure the Prometheus process in `config/laravels.php` to collect Worker's indicators regularly.
     ```php
     'processes' => [
         'prometheus' => [
-            'class'    => Hhxsv5\LaravelS\Components\Prometheus\PrometheusCollectorProcess::class,
+            'class'    => Hhxsv5\LaravelS\Components\Prometheus\CollectorProcess::class,
             'redirect' => false,
             'pipe'     => 0,
             'enable'   => true,